flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

-This command parse the `Revision Number` found into the Vampire `Core Revision String`.
+This command parses the `Revision Number` found into the Vampire Core `Revision String`.

-The `Core Revision String` is only present in the official AmigaOS Flash Binary cores provided by the APOLLO-Team.
+The Core `Revision String` is only present in the official AmigaOS Flash Binary cores provided by the APOLLO-Team.

 This means this feature can **NOT** work on cores provided in the `Quartus .JIC` forms (when flashed with an `USB-Blaster` device).